bmbenson/bmbenson.github.io/game-of-life/index.md

         });
 ```

 The reason we added the new IterationText and StatusText components is so we can query for these specific text fields when we want to update their values after the game is paused or an iteration tick occurred.
-For this text update we’ll add a new system.
+To do the text update we’ll add a new system.
 This new system queries for any Text element with IterationText associated to modify the text on iteration update.

-For the status_bar_text_update we require the two Text entities as the query params, one for the GameStateText and the other for IterationText.
-If we just add two different query params Bevy prevents it.
+For the `status_bar_text_update` we require the two Text entities as the query params, one for the GameStateText and the other for IterationText.
+If we just add two different query params Bevy will prevent it w/ a runtime panic.
 This is because Bevy has no guarantee we didn’t create entities that may share a Component.
-If we has added both GameStateText and IterationText we would have two mutable references to the same variable which would violate the guarantees of safe rust.
+IE: If we has added both GameStateText and IterationText we would have two mutable references to the same variable which would violate the guarantees of safe rust.

 The solution to this is the [ParamSet](https://docs.rs/bevy/latest/bevy/prelude/struct.ParamSet.html) which uses parameter numbering and the borrow checker to ensure we only have a mutable reference to one of the parameters at a time.
 There are some pretty good examples and explanations in the [ParamSet](https://docs.rs/bevy/latest/bevy/prelude/struct.ParamSet.html) docs.